-Before installing and configuring puppet server (puppetmaster), ensure that your network is properly setup.
 Configure Puppet Server on Ubuntu 10.10 is easy and straight forward.
-It’s those subleties about the network configuration and necessary puppet recipes and files that can make our lives miserable.
+It’s those subtleties about the network configuration and necessary puppet recipes and files that can make our lives miserable.

-To install Puppet, choose one of the following methods (we will use the Ubuntu Package)
+To install and configure Puppet, choose one of the following methods

 Installing from source: (note: you will need to have Ruby installed on your system prior to installing Puppet)